-There is a significant time savings benefit when you pursue an MBA with a dual degree.
-The MBA requires 62 credit hours (four semesters) of course work.
-When pursued as part of a dual degree, Owen will accept 12 credit hours from the partner school as electives, reducing the Owen residence requirement to 50 credit hours (three semesters).
+When pursued as part of a dual degree, Vanderbilt Business will accept 12 credit hours from the partner school as electives, reducing the Vanderbilt degree requirement from 62 credit hours (four semesters) to 50 credit hours (three semesters).

 A dual degree from Owen and Vanderbilt Divinity School prepares students for management and ministry of a church or for management work in social services or pastoral care.
 By combining study in management with study in divinity, a student can earn both the MBA and the M.Div. in a total of four years—eight semesters—instead of the five years normally required to complete the two degrees consecutively.
 Students can also apply to the MBA/M.T.S degree (Master of Theological Studies) in three years.
 MBA/M. Div. and MBA/M.T.S students must apply separately to the Divinity School and to Owen and be granted admission by both schools.
 Rejection by either school does not negate acceptance by the other school, but this acceptance is to the regular degree program, not the dual-degree program.
 It is recommended that students begin their program at the Divinity School for M.DIV, given the tuition arrangements in both schools.
 There are options for MBA M.T.S. students to start at either school.
 As with other dual professional and graduate degrees, the number of hours required to earn the MBA credential is reduced from 62 to 50 credit hours because Owen will give credit for 12 hours of course work from the Divinity School.